-It is also an offence for political advertising to provide false or misleading information on the way in which to cast a vote.
+It is also an offence for political advertising to be likely to mislead or deceive a person regarding how to vote.

 This pertains specifically to factual information about completing a ballot and does not include 'how to vote' information typically provided by parties at an election that may suggest voters vote in a particular way by numbering the boxes in a specific order (otherwise known as a How to Vote Card).